 With free products and services online, a brand can attract potential customers at zero cost.
 This create brand engagement and not just brand impressions.
 Brand engagement is 10x more valuable than brand impressions.
 (I am attracting you to engage with my content for free, and right now you are engaging with my brand – DigitalDeepak).

 Only a few entrepreneurs understand branding and the rest end up wasting money in ‘branding activities’.
 Some marketers think that they can create a great brand by out-spending the competition on advertising.
 So they end up investing money in driving brand impressions.
 They roll out fancy TV ads, get millions of banner ad impressions online and cover the first page of our daily newspaper.
 These ads compete for the consumer’s attention… And we (consumers) try our best not to pay attention to these interruptive ads!

 The ability to attract attention is the most important asset for any business.
-If you have their attention, you can convert that attention into revenue.
-But instead of interrupting consumers with ads to get their attention, entrepreneurs can focus on creating something amazing with a low barrier of entry and naturally attracting consumers to engage with their brand.
+If you have their attention, you can convert that attention into a transaction.
+But instead of interrupting consumers with ads to get their attention, entrepreneurs should focus on creating something amazing with a low barrier of entry and naturally attracting consumers to engage with their brand.

 Unless Brand A pisses you off with terrible customer support or a fraudulent billing activity, you will not try Brand B. That’s because “Known devils are better than unknown angels.”